Andrewdhope/R/apportionment/Artificial_Scarcity/markdown/results-rankings-text.md

-[revise]An expanded House essentially reduces the "representation step-size" for each apportioned seat.
+While the count of representatives in each state increases significantly, the ***relative influence*** of a state remains consistent when moving from a capped to an uncapped system.

-Intuitively, with such a major change to the structure of the House, one would expect to see a dramatic swing in the balance of power within the chamber.
-However, it is the apportionment method, and not the seat limit, that controls the relative influence of each state.
+Switching the seat limit between the capped and uncapped options does not change the ***ordering*** of state seat counts.
+A state's relative level of influence remains steady under the two methods, the only difference being several ties that are broken when shifting to the uncapped model.

-This is depicted in the accomanying plot.
-Switching the seat limit between the capped and uncapped options does not change the ordering of state seat counts.
-State levels of influence remain steady under the two models, the only difference being several ties that are broken when shifting to the uncapped model.
+Intuitively, such a major change to House membership would seem to necessarily swing the balance of power within the chamber.
+However, it is the apportionment method[^[3]](#references), and not the seat limit, that controls the relative influence of each state.